gst1984/csv2sugar/README.md

 > Upload csv data to sugar crm 6.5 CE

 DISCLAIMER: This plugin is just for testing purposes and is probably not production ready.
-So warranty for anything ;-).
+So NO warranty for anything ;-).

 ## Getting Started
 This plugin requires Grunt `~0.4.5`